BishopFox/bfinject/README.md

 bfinject is a wrapper that takes care of correctly codesigning your dylibs before injecting them using `bfinject4realz`.
 It's completely standalone, doesn't require jailbreakd, QiLin, or anything like that.
 It just works.

+**Note**: does not work on Electra if "Tweaks" is enabled.
+Reboot and re-run Electra without tweaks in order to use bfdecrypt.
+If you see errors with "thread_create", this is the problem.

 ## Electra Setup
 * Jailbreak your iOS 11.0 - 11.1.2 device with Electra >= b7
 * Copy the bfinject tarball, https://github.com/BishopFox/bfinject/raw/master/bfinject.tar, onto your jailbroken device.
 You might need to copy it to your laptop first because Github enforces SSL, but the Electra version of `wget` doesn't support SSL.